danielle-h/danielle-h.github.io/docs/_sketches/diffusion.md

 layout: embed-page
 #permalink: /sketches/vines/?fullscreen=true
 parameters:
+   - name: diffusionSpeed
+     description: "the speed of the diffusion.
+Low looks like ink on paper.
+High looks like dust clouds."
-   - name: maxVines
+   - name: runTime
-     description: "the maximum number of vines before restart"
+     description: "the number of milliseconds the sketch runs before restarting"
+   - name: numDrops
+     description: "the number of diffusing drops"
    - name: fullscreen
      description: "if true fills the screen, otherwise 400 by 400"
 ---